nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 In this post, we will learn how to change the dimension of  DataFrame using `pivot` and `melt` functions
 <hr/>

+Dataframe Pivot function is similar to the pivot in Excel Tables

 ### Example: Getting values
 ```python